 Organised by arrangement with you at a time convenient to us both, this course transports you back into a different era and gives you the opportunity to gain as much “hands on experience” of working a heavy horse as possible and is tailor made to your needs.
 Depending on your requirements and level of experience we can start with the very basics and gradually give you more challenging horse logging work to do as your confidence increases.
 It is not a requirement for you to have worked with horses before as we will adapt the course to your needs and abilities.
 We can also teach you how to drive horses and embark upon field work should you require.

 This course is not just suitable for people who wish to pursue the practicalities of heavy horse husbandry or for those wishing to start working their own horses.
 We have also shared many wonderful course days with people who just wish to take a trip down memory lane.
 This often makes a wonderful Birthday or Christmas gift.

-Your tutor Ben May has been working in the woods with his horses for 19 years now and undertakes commercial horse logging jobs.
+Your tutor Ben May has been working in the woods with his horses for over 20 years years now and undertakes commercial horse logging jobs.
 He also has a farm upon which he does most of his agricultural work with his Shire horses.
 He is passionate about doing real work with his horses.
 This is a chance to come and experience one of the very few real working horse farms left in the UK.

 All our horses are trained by us and we are a registered Shire Horse Stud.
 We usually have a foal and a youngster or two we are bringing on.